Mikuru Asakura

 Mikuru Asakura (朝倉 未来, Asakura Mikuru) is a Japanese mixed martial artist who competes in the featherweight division of Rizin Fighting Federation.
-A professional competitor since 2012, he has also competed for Road Fighting Championship, Fighting Network Rings and DEEP.
+He also competed for Road Fighting Championship, Fighting Network Rings and DEEP.

 He is a former Fighting Network Rings 143-pound and 154-pound champion.
 Along with his mixed martial arts career, he is also a popular YouTuber in Japan.

 He is the older brother of Kai Asakura.

 Early life

 Mikuru started his interest in martial arts training karate in elementary school, however he also played volleyball for three years.

 Mikuru, along with his brother Kai Asakura, were involved in numerous street fights in their childhood, even fighting each other.
-As they got older, a therapist suggested to their mother to enrol them into boxing classes.
+As they got older, a therapist suggested to their mother to enroll them into boxing classes.

 While studying at the Aichi Prefectural Toyohashi Technical High School, the Asakura brothers went to Zen Dokai Toyohashi Dojo, where they were first introduced to mixed martial arts.

 Mixed martial arts career

 Amateur career

 Mikuru Asakura, as well as his brother Kai, fought their first amateur MMA fights under the Outsider brand of Fighting Network Rings.
 The Outsider brand was geared towards problematic youth, with focus on rehabilitating delinquents, criminals and gang members with MMA.
 He would later fight professionally with Outsider.

-After winning his first amateur bout, against Kohei Shimada, with a first round rear-naked choke, Asakura put together a 6-1 record with 5 stoppages, only losing to Takehiro Higuchi.
+After winning his first amateur bout, against Kohei Shimada, with a first round rear-naked choke, Asakura put together a 6–1 record with 5 stoppages, only losing to Takehiro Higuchi.